Social Neuroscience of Human Attachment

 Dr Vrticka wrote a blog post for Dadvengers about the social neuroscience of attachment and caregiving in fathers: “Are Dads Wired Differently – The Truth About Becoming A Dad“.
 More detailed information and additional resources are available in the website section “Caring Dads“.

-A summary of attachment theory from a social neuroscientist’s perspective can be found here.
+A summary of attachment theory from a social neuroscientist’s perspective.
 This includes the recently formulated functional neuro-anatomical models of organised and disorganised attachment – NAMA and NAMDA.
-A short and accessible summary on “Why attachment matters in social neuroscience” can be found in Dr Vrticka’s blog post for Scottish Attachment in Action (SAIA).

 How are attachment, social connection and energy conservation through social allostasis all linked to one another?
 Check out this accessible summary of our newest theory as part of SoNeAt.